-- To install a microphone, connect your microphone to the Mic in or Line in jack and manually configure the jack for microphone functionality. - If your front panel audio supports Intel HD Audio standard, you can have both the front and back panel audio connectors active simultaneously.
+- To install a microphone, connect your microphone to the Mic in or Line in jack and manually configure the jack for microphone functionality. - Audio signals will be present on both of the front and back panel audio connections simultaneously.
+If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to instructions on the next page.